King's College, Hong Kong: Saiyingpun School (1879–1926)

-In 1872, the school name changed from West Point School to Saiyingpun School.
-It relocated to 35–41 Third Street in 1879.
+In 1872, the school was renamed from West Point School to Saiyingpun School.
+It was relocated to 35–41 Third Street in 1879.
 It was one of the first batches of boys' government schools that provided junior Chinese and English education in various subjects.
 The first Principal (formally entitled "Master"), Mr. Fung Fu, received education in the US and was deeply influenced by the development of democracy in the West.
 During 1905, Mr. Fung held the post of a translator at the China Daily, a newspaper founded by local intellect Chen Shao-bai, Dr. Sun Yat Sen's dearest friend in his juvenile years.

 Upon establishment, Saiyingpun School provided education from the eighth grade to the fourth grade (equivalent to primary five to secondary three nowadays).
 The then-Inspector of Schools, Dr. Eitel, allowed parents to choose between letting their children be taught both English and Chinese or exclusively English.
 Among 61 students in 1879, 46 chose the latter.
 After a few months, with the exception of one student, all students came under an English-medium education.

 According to the Government Notification in 1880, the appraisal of the Education Bureau reported that Saiyingpun School had an outstanding performance, and thus was classified as "Rank 1".
 In 1880, Saiyingpun School operated with 74 students; by 1891 the total number of students amounted to 146.
 The campus in Third Street was no longer able to accommodate the increasing number of students.
 The school was relocated to 119 High Street.

 According to "College Years of the Father of the Republic" written by Professor Lo Heung-lam, Kong Wing-wen and Lau Sz Fuk, enrolled in the Hong Kong College of Medicine for Chinese in 1887, the same year as Dr. Sun Yat Sen started his college life there.
 According to an article published in the 2002nd issue of the Christian Weekly, it stated that Kong and Lau used to be students in "Saiyingpun Fung Fu School".
 Lau graduated in 1895 with a degree in western medicine.
 The Master of Saiyingpun School between 1879 and 1903 was Mr. Fung Fu.
 With reference to his term of office, it is believed that the "Saiyingpun Fung Fu School" mentioned in the essay refers exactly to Saiyingpun School, that is currently King's College.
 If this assumption is correct, it is convinced to say that Lau Sz Fuk is among the earliest Kingsians ever to study western medicine.